AbsintheLabs/absinthe-adapters/README.md

 ### What if the incoming data rate exceeds the rate limit?

-If, for example, the rate limit is 100 requests/second but data is coming in at 1000 requests/second, the indexer will not be able to catch up.
-**However, in practice:** The blockchain’s data generation speed is always slower than our rate limit, so this edge case does not occur.
+The blockchain’s data generation speed is always slower than our rate limit, so this edge case does not occur.

 ### What delivery guarantees are provided?